imhuaweizhu/stock-yfinance/README.md

 8. Decreasing Long-term debt
 9. Decreasing outstanding shares

-If a company can meet 6 of the above 9 criterias, I think its the financial health is strong.
+If a company can meet 6 of the above 9 criterias, I think it's the financial healthy

 ## Step 3: Is it overvalued?